yaretzyc/TicTacToeProject/README.md

 # Tic Tac Toe Project 1

 Game of Tic Tac Toe.
-Player X is the first to play and then Player O.
+Player X is the first to play and then Player O at the start of the game, then the next player is the player who wins.

 Technologies Used: HTML, CSS, JS